jcohen42/Engram/docs/9-errors.md

 Runtime errors happen when Engram is executing a program.
 Your code could be entirely correct, but user input or a lack of error checking will cause these errors.
 All of these errors except for "Input not a whole number" will cause Engram to immediately stop executing your program.

 ## Divide/Mod by 0
-Neither mathematicians or computers know how to divide a number by 0.
+Neither mathematicians nor computers know how to divide a number by 0.
 If you try to input 6/0 in your calculator for instance, you will not be given an answer.
-Engram too cannot divide or modulo a number by 0.
+Engram too cannot divide a number by 0.
 If you divide a number by 0, this error message will pop up:
 ```
 Error: Divide by 0.
 Exiting program.
 ```

-Similarly, computers (or people in general) do not know how to mod by 0.
+Similarly, computers do not know how to modulo by 0.
 If you say `Set x equal to 6 modulo 0.`, you will get this error:
 ```
 Error: Modulo by 0.
 Exiting program.
 ```

 If you plan to divide some number by a user-inputted number, be sure to check whether that number is 0 first.
-If the number is 0, you can output an error message.
+If the number is 0, you can output your own error message and ask the user to input a new number.

 ## Integer Overflow
 Computers can only count so high.
-If you input a number larger than 2147483647 or smaller than -2147483648 to the **Input Field**, you will get this error:
+If you type a number larger than 2147483647 or smaller than -2147483648 to the **Input Field**, you will get this error:
 ```
 Error: The integer you entered was too large for the program to recognize.
 Exiting program.
 ```